Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - Irradiation’s computer objectives have been shifted out of their chambers so Spies can have an easier time escaping.
   - An one-way escape exit can be used from Irradiation into the Parking Lot has been added.
 Mercenaries can use the new path both ways.
   - Cam.
 Net. support added with new cameras located in the Entrance, Parking Lot, and Irradiation.
-  - *Bug fixed:* The explosive barrels will now have a shorter range but lethal blast radius.
+  - *Bug fixed:* The explosive barrels now have a shorter range but lethal blast radius.
 Originally, they would only knock out people, however charging into a barrel that is not lethal would cause a bug where Mercenaries were permanently sleeping.
 ---
 - Enhanced Missile Strike:
   - Map has been adjusted to 4 Spy lives and 3 Mercenary lives.